High-Fidelity Capacity Expansion Planning for Puerto Rico's Electric Power System: Simulations

-\subsection{CEP on Future PR System with Sensitivities to Battery Fleet}
+\subsection{CEP on Future PR System with \\Sensitivities to Battery Fleet}

-We also considered removing all the batteries from the baseline fleet of generation and storage.
-This includes removing all 2.1 GW of planned BESS projects (note that there are no utility-scale batteries in our 2024 system).
-We call these cases (F6) and note that they are equivalent to the (F3) cases without the planned BESS in the baseline fleet.
+We also considered removing all the batteries from the baseline PR system, specifically all 2.1 GW of planned BESS projects from the 2030 system (note that there are no utility-scale batteries in our 2024 system).
+We denote these cases with an (F6) prefix and note that they are equivalent to the (F3) cases without the planned BESS in the baseline fleet.
 These results are shown in Table \ref{tab:future_cases_all}.
 All these cases solved to under a 3\% optimality gap within the 20-hour time limit.

 When we compare the planned versus no-battery baseline fleets for all three load cases, we see that there are somewhat higher amounts of generation investment and small amounts of storage investment for the no-battery (F6) cases compared to the planned (F3) cases.
 We also find that the (F3) cases have higher overall costs compared to the (F6) cases.
 This is due to the fact that FOM costs associated to these planned storage projects are eliminated, resulting in a cost savings of 0.87 B\$/y.
-This analysis does not capture the investment costs for these planned BESS units, and our CEP model does not build much if any storage in the scenarios where new thermal units can be built (see above section).
-These preliminary results indicate that all or some of the planned BESS may be unnecessary for optimal system operation.
-However, we note that our model does not capture all the value provided by storage.
+This analysis does not capture the investment costs for these planned BESS units, and our CEP model does not build much, if any, storage in the scenarios where new thermal units can be built (see above section).
+Overall, our results suggest the full planned BESS fleet is not required to minimize cost when new thermal capacity is available.
+This result should be interpreted cautiously because the model does not fully capture dynamic stability, contingency response, or other ancillary service value streams that can be provided by storage.